 “All corporate resources will be managed so that you have secure, trusted access.
 Whether employees are at home or in the office, we will require that every mobile device that needs to access corporate resources is managed.
 This includes a company-wide rollout of Microsoft Defender for Endpoint,” Nadella noted.

-On people, Microsoft said it is prioritising three things: social capital, knowledge capital and human capital.
+On people, Microsoft said it is prioritizing three things: social capital, knowledge capital, and human capital.

 “The second area that will undergo transformation is places.
 In this new era of hybrid work, we will no longer rely solely on shared physical location or a campus to collaborate, connect, or build social capital.
 But that doesn’t mean physical places and spaces aren’t important.
 They will just need to be re-imagined,” the Microsoft CEO explained.

 Every business process will be impacted by the move to hybrid, and every business function will need to transform.

 “From product development and manufacturing to marketing, sales, customer service, and facilities, HR, and IT, every business process will need to be adjusted,” he added.